-ECONOMIC GOALS AND OBJECTIVES
+Economic Goals and Objectives

-The Town of Sullivan’s Island maintains a quaint business district that provides both visitors and residents a place to congregate and patron.
+The Town of Sullivan’s Island maintains a quaint business district that provides both visitors and residents a place to congregate and patronize.
 Likewise, the natural amenities* such as the beaches and water provide access for those same groups.
 The local economy depends on both the business district and the natural environment to thrive.
 As such, the Town has adopted the following goals, policies and implementation strategies: